TrenchBoot/TrenchBoot.github.io/docs/user-docs/install_aem.md

 ![](../img/qubes_aem_setup_fail.png)

-In that case, try clearing the TPM and run `sudo anti-evil-maid-tpm-setup` again.
+In that case, try clearing the TPM in your BIOS and run the command again.

 Now all that's left is proper installation of AEM.
 There are different options, refer to `anti-evil-maid-install -h` for examples.
 In the simplest case, AEM is